analitico/analitico-sdk/README.md

-# Analitico SDK
+## Analitico SDK

-This library contains plugins and classes used to access analitico.ai cloud services and machine learning models.
+This package contains plugins and classes used to access analitico.ai cloud services and machine learning models.
+The package can be installed in Jupyter notebooks, Colaboratory notebooks or other Python environments.
+To access assets stored in Analitico you will need an API token.

-The library can be easily installed in Jupyter notebooks or other Python environments.
+## Installation

 To install in Python:
 `pip install analitico`